rtcniser/20--20-_Template_Repo/README.md

-# Heading
+# Project / Experiment Name
-Introductorr description of around 80 words for the project carried out.
+Introductory description of around 80 words for the project carried out.
 May contain aim or motivation of the project.
 May include status of project in competions, events etc.
 ## Objectives
 - **In bullet points:** Mention the targets / goals of the project
 - **Mention:** How this project is helpful.